wfclark5/flockmtl/docs/docs/aggregate-functions/llm-last.md

    - Directly provides the prompt in the query.
    - **Example**:
      ```sql
-     {'prompt': 'What is the most relevant detail for these products, based on their names and descriptions?'}
+     {'prompt': 'What is the least relevant detail for these products, based on their names and descriptions?'}
      ```

 2. **Named Prompt**